Learning the ropes!

 Any of these tasks have the potential to cause injury to workers.
 All employers have a legal duty to assess and reduce any risk so that a working environment is always a safe place.

 - Pushing things like laundry cages and catering trolleys

 - Lifting people with restricted mobility

 Comfort Keepers has procedures in place to manage the risks.
-Manual handling training is mandatory for all our Healthcare Assistants before they can begin working for us.
+Manual handling training is mandatory for all our carers before they can begin working for us.
 There are further refresher courses every 18 months.

 The Risks Related to Manual Handling

 An estimated 400,000 people suffer from chronic back pain in Ireland.
 It is the most commonly reported chronic health condition.

 Back problems can be the result of obesity or sporting and car accidents, for example.
 Many of the issues that create back pain result from injury and damage to a disc.
 When we bend over we put pressure on our discs.